sebproell/4C/doc/readthedocs/preprocessing.rst

 #. for the global system parameters (solver, material, step information, etc.), called the *headerfile*, and

-#. a file for the correlation between element sets and type declatations, as well as boundary conditions definitions.
+#. a file for the correlation between element sets and type declarations, as well as boundary conditions definitions.
    This is the so-called the *bcfile*.

 These three files are merged into an input file for |FOURC| by the program ``pre_exodus``.